massimo-zaniboni/blog-mzan/content/posts/post-010.md

 guix system reconfigure host.scm
 ```

-Up to date, it is necessary to restart Nginx explicitely, for recognizing the new settings
+Up to date, it is necessary to restart Nginx explicitly, for recognizing the new settings

 ```
 sudo herd restart nginx
 sudo renew-certbot-certificates
 sudo herd restart nginx
 ```

-TODO up to date, first the certificate must be created, then Nginx restarted.
-So the real commands are differents.
-I will document them in anothe post...

 ## Possible improvements